-Editor’s Note: This post has been updated to reflect my changing opinions on Cheerios and in light of the recall of 1.8 million boxes of contaminated boxes.
+Editor’s Note: This post, Are Cheerios Gluten-Free?, has been continuously updated to reflect changing information – especially in light of the recall of 1.8 million boxes of contaminated boxes in October 2015.

-Not all Cheerios are gluten free.
-The original Cheerios in the yellow box is marked “gluten free,’ as well as the Honey Nut, Apples Cinnamon, Multigrain, and Frosted varieties.
-You can identify gluten free varieties with a gluten free stamp on the front of the box.
-(IMPORTANT: Please note this stamp is something General Mills designed itself – it is not a certification from a third-party gluten free certifying agency.
+(IMPORTANT: The gluten-free stamp you see on the front of boxes of Cheerios is something General Mills designed itself – it is not a certification from a third-party gluten free certifying agency.
 Be a smart consumer!!)

-Be Skeptical of the “Dedicated GF Facility” Claim: General Mills says on its website that it is using a dedicated gluten free facility.
-How can we believe this to be true now?
-How in the world did gluten get into 1.8 million boxes of Cheerios if you’re doing this in a dedicated facility??
+Be Skeptical of the “Dedicated GF Facility” Claim.
+General Mills says on its website that it is using a dedicated gluten-free facility.
+But that doesn’t account for the contamination that might be presented from poorly sorted oats.
+Plus, how in the world did gluten get into 1.8 million boxes of Cheerios if the cereal is made in a dedicated facility??

-Disclosure: Earlier this year Cheerios officials offered to send me some gluten free Cheerios to try and I accepted.
-At first I was excited but after talking to others in the industry and in light of the 1.8 million boxes recalled, I am feel it was only right to update this information to share my distaste with General Mills.
-My advice to General Mills is to GET CERTIFIED BY A THIRD PARTY AGENCY – your self-certification means nothing to me.
-I only feel now that you’re hiding something…
+Disclosure: Earlier this year Cheerios officials offered to send me some gluten-free Cheerios to try and I accepted.
+At first I was excited but after talking to others in the industry and in light of the 1.8 million boxes recalled, I needed to update this information to share my distaste with General Mills and the nagging feeling that they’re hiding something…